-A B/L is an authentic document that helps the carrier as well as the seller (exporter) to ensure the smooth movement of freight across different territories may it be by land/Ocean .
+A B/L is an authentic document that helps the carrier as well as the seller (exporter) to ensure the smooth movement of freight across different territories may it be by land/Ocean.

-Act as an Agreement :
+Act as an Agreement

-A B/L is an agreement of carriage between the carrier and consignee for import or export by ocean or land.As we already discussed, B/L contains the terms and conditions of transportation, it also serves as an evidence that shows the carrier has agreed to transport the freight to the final destination respecting the agreement between the seller or buyer.
+A B/L is an agreement of carriage between the carrier and consignee for import or export by ocean or land.
+As we already discussed, B/L contains the terms and conditions of transportation, it also serves as evidence that shows the carrier has agreed to transport the freight to the final destination respecting the agreement between the seller and buyer.

 Shipping Receipt:

-B/L serves as proof that the seller conveyed the freight in a good condition to the carrier At the point of origin.
+B/L serves as proof that the seller conveyed the freight in good condition to the carrier At the point of origin.

-According to contractual terms the carrier confirmed receipt of goods on board their cargo vessels in good condition.
+According to contractual terms, the carrier confirmed receipt of goods on board their cargo vessels in good condition.

 A document of title:

 A B/L becomes a title to the goods.
-When the consignment is its destination, it is important to show the bill to secure The release of the freight from the Carrier.
+When the consignment is at its destination, it is important to show the bill to secure The release of the freight from the Carrier.
 We may also say that the BL is the only way to gain containment.

 Type of bill of lading